-Suboxone withdrawal symptoms can vary in intensity and duration, and they may include:
+Suboxone withdrawal symptoms can vary in intensity and duration, and may include:

-• Flu-like symptoms: These can include muscle aches, fever, chills, and sweating.
+- Flu-like symptoms: Muscle aches, fever, chills, and sweating.

-• Gastrointestinal symptoms: Nausea, vomiting, diarrhea, and abdominal cramps are common during Suboxone withdrawal.
+- Gastrointestinal symptoms: Nausea, vomiting, diarrhea, and abdominal cramps.

-• Mood changes: Anxiety, irritability, depression, and mood swings are possible withdrawal symptoms.
+- Mood changes: Anxiety, irritability, depression, and mood swings.

-• Yawning and Runny Nose: Uncontrollable yawning and a runny nose are often reported during Suboxone withdrawal.
+- Yawning and runny Nose: Uncontrollable yawning and a runny nose.

-• Goosebumps: This is sometimes referred to as "gooseflesh" or "cold turkey."
+- Goosebumps: This is sometimes referred to as "gooseflesh".

-• Heart issues: Some heart issues include increased heart rate and blood pressure
+- Heart issues: Heart issues include increased heart rate and blood pressure.

-These are some of the effects of Suboxone withdrawal.
-Attempting to stop Suboxone use without proper medical guidance can be quite risky.
-Stopping cold turkey may lead to severe withdrawal symptoms or relapse into opioid use.
-If you or a loved one suffer from Suboxone abuse or withdrawal symptoms, please reach out to us at Avenues Recovery so we can guide you on your road to recovery.
+The above are some of the side effects of Suboxone withdrawal.
+Attempting to stop Suboxone use without proper medical guidance is quite risky.
+Stopping cold turkey may lead to severe withdrawal symptoms or a relapse into opioid use.
+If you or a loved one suffers from Suboxone abuse or withdrawal symptoms, please reach out to us at Avenues Recovery for information on our addiction recovery programs.

 When Does Suboxone Withdrawal Start?

-Withdrawal from Suboxone can start at different times depending on various factors such as the individual's tolerance, the duration of Suboxone use, and the dosage.
-Withdrawal symptoms from Suboxone may begin within 24 to 72 hours after the last dose.
+Withdrawal from Suboxone can start at different times depending on factors such as the individual's tolerance, the duration of Suboxone use, and the dosage.
+Withdrawal symptoms from Suboxone may begin within 12-48 hours after the last dose.
 It's important to note that the withdrawal timeline can vary from person to person.
-Additionally, individuals who have been using Suboxone for an extended period or at higher doses may experience a more prolonged withdrawal process.

 How Long Does Suboxone Withdrawal Last?

-The duration of Suboxone withdrawal can vary from person to person, and it depends on factors such as the individual's overall health, the length of time they have been using Suboxone, the dosage they were taking, and their method of discontinuation.
+The duration of Suboxone withdrawal can vary from person to person, depending on factors such as the individual's overall health, the length of time they have been using Suboxone, the dosage they were taking, and their method of discontinuation.
 Even though Suboxone is commonly used to help individuals taper off opioids, withdrawal symptoms can still occur when discontinuing its use.
+Individuals who used Suboxone for an extended period or at higher doses may experience a more prolonged withdrawal process.

 Suboxone Withdrawal Timeline